singfungcheung/singfung.cheung-gmail.com/README.md

 Happy webscraping!

 <h2>IMPORTANT</h2>
-<h3>By using this program, you agree that you will not use this software for commercial purposes and that you should always respect the owners of the photos you save.
+<h3>By using this program, you agree that you will not use this software for commercial purposes and that you will always respect the owners of the photos you save.
 I am not responsible for any file alteration, deletion, modification, or any other mishaps you may come across from using this program.</h3>